-To assess \textbf{significance}, we use the method described in Sec.~\ref{sec:methodssim}, dividing the data into two halves by concept, and computing independently a dissimilarity matrix from each half.
+To assess \textbf{significance}, we use the method described in Sec.~\ref{sec:methodssim}, dividing the data into two halves by meaning, and computing independently a similarity matrix from each half.
 When doing that, we always use the same global similarity scores, which represent the properties of a much larger sample of 107 languages, taken as a proxy for languages of the world in general.